neuropathbasel-pub/CnQuant/README.md

 ## Manifests, reference IDAT pair, and data annotations download

-- Download [data annotation file](https://docs.google.com/spreadsheets/d/e/2PACX-1vRhQ7Cr3aBo8W9Ne8DAehMvFRxYd395ENIW9giK2ATQ3QSrM8jA2E7xXbnW7CWKMdh0IhN0YqWn37Wr/pub?gid=0&single=true&output=csv) and [reference data annotation file](https://docs.google.com/spreadsheets/d/e/2PACX-1vRhQ7Cr3aBo8W9Ne8DAehMvFRxYd395ENIW9giK2ATQ3QSrM8jA2E7xXbnW7CWKMdh0IhN0YqWn37Wr/pub?gid=522048357&single=true&output=csv) data annotation sheets into the "diagnoses" directory specified in your .env file.
+- Download [data annotation file](https://epidip.usb.ch/cnquant/data_annotation.csv) and [reference data annotation file](https://epidip.usb.ch/cnquant/reference_data_annotation.csv) data annotation sheets into the "diagnoses" directory specified in your .env file.
 They have to be named data_annotation.csv and reference_data_annotation.csv, respectively.
 - Download [manifest](https://epidip.usb.ch/cnquant/cnquant_manifest.parquet) into the "manifests" directory specified in your .env file.
 - Download [gaps.csv.gz](https://epidip.usb.ch/cnquant/gaps.csv.gz) into the "manifests" directory specified in your .env file.
 - Download [probes_in_genes_coordinate_ranges.csv.gz](https://epidip.usb.ch/cnquant/probes_in_genes_coordinate_ranges.csv.gz) into the "manifests" directory specified in your .env file.
-- Download [reference IDAT pair](https://epidip.usb.ch/cnquant/ref450K.zip) and unzip it into the IDAT directory specified in your .env file.
+- Download [reference IDAT pairs](https://epidip.usb.ch/cnquant/reference_data.zip) and unzip it into the IDAT directory specified in your .env file.
+A reference IDAT pair for cg indices is also there.

 ## Execution with CQmanager